jonasbn/ebirah/README.md

 $ docker run --rm -v $PWD:/tmp jonasbn/ebirah
 ```

-Do note you can use the shortform `ebirah` for the image name, I just use the fully qualified name matching my own usage pattern and the examples and documentation above.
+Do note you can use the short-form `ebirah` for the image name, I just use the fully qualified name matching my own usage pattern and the examples and documentation above.

 ## Resources and References